tessel/project/README.md

 * [Governance Structure](GOVERNANCE.md) and [Membership](TEAM.md) of the Steering Committee
 * [Meeting Notes](meetings/)

+# Contribute

+Tessel is in part funded by contributions through [Open Collective](https://opencollective.com/tessel).

 ## Backers

 Support us with a monthly donation and help us continue our activities. [[Become a backer](https://opencollective.com/tessel#backer)]